TestMesh

 Dashboard

-The debug panel shows Continue, Step Over, and Stop buttons.
-Each action takes effect immediately.
+The debug panel shows Step Over, Continue, Pause, and Stop controls.
+Each action takes effect immediately and is reflected in the CLI within about one second.

 API